avarghesein/WhiteStat/README.md

 # WhiteStat
 An entire Network (Internet) Bandwidth Daily Usage Analyser, in a Docker Container with Historic Data Persistence.
-Supports both IPV4 and V6.
+Supports both IPV4 and V6 captures.

-Supports RaspberryPi2/armv7l and X64 architectures.
+Platforms Supported: RaspberryPi2/armv7l and X64 architectures.

 No other dependency or installs required other than Docker CE available in Host System.